 Tell us a little bit about you and what you do.

 I’m an artisan quilter who imports vintage Japanese textiles—mostly yukata cottons for making unique quilts.
 I sell these remarkable hand-dyed fabrics through Okan Arts, my home-based Seattle store and my online shop.
-Currently I’m working on a how-to book that combines yukata cottons with commercial solids for making a series of improv quilts.
+My new book, East Meets West Quilts, shows how to combine yukata cottons with commercial solids to then make a series of improv quilts.

 What made you interested in quilt making?

 Eight years ago I made a baby quilt for one of my employees.
 I was pricked my the poison needle and haven’t stopped quilting since.
-Quilting has taken over my life—I eat, sleep and breath quilting.
+So quilting has taken over my life—I eat, sleep and breathe quilting.
 In fact I gave up my corporate job three years ago to pursue this unexpected passion.

 What inspires you?